Remote Work is the Future – How Can You Benefit From It?

 It is clear that remote work has become a global phenomenon.
 Yet in a majority of companies, flexible work options, including telecommuting, are still considered a perk rather than standard operating procedure.
 Nevertheless, more innovative companies, for example Amazon, Dell, Lenovo, IBM, Salesforce, Oracle, JP Morgan Chase and many more, understand that trends are clearly moving towards more flexible work as a way of doing business.
 And that this can offer many benefits to employers and workers alike.

-So what is causing the towards working remotely, what are the exact benefits, and last but not least – how to make it work?
+So what is causing the shift towards working remotely, what are the exact benefits, and last but not least – how to make it work?

 GROWING EMBRACE OF REMOTE WORK – THE REASONS